-This delicious Vietnamese pho recipe is inspired by the restaurant version we all know and love, yet it’s made with a few time-saving shortcuts and your choice of beef, chicken, pork or shrimp.
+This delicious homemade pho recipe is inspired by the Vietnamese soup we all know and love, yet made with a few time-saving shortcuts.

 For me, a winning pho recipe all boils down (quite literally) to the quality of its broth.
-In traditional Vietnamese cooking, pho broth is simmered all day long in order to create that rich, traditional, cozy blend of flavors that we all know and love.
-But while beef pho broth is traditionally made 100% from scratch — which is incomparably delicious, yet requires bringing home lots of beef bones and extra veggies plus an extra 2-3 hours of simmering — I’ve tested out a shortcut using store-bought beef stock as the base for this broth instead.
-And in side-by-side taste tests, I honestly could hardly notice a difference.
-So I’ve written this recipe using the store-bought broth shortcut, which means that this pho broth can be ready to go in as little as 45 minutes.
-And when simmered together with charred onion and ginger, a generous handful of warming spices, a hint of sweetener, plus a heaping pile of fresh herbs as garnish, I’m telling you, this homemade pho recipe is one that you are going to want to make again and again.
+In traditional Vietnamese cooking, pho broth is typically simmered for many hours in order to create that rich, layered, cozy blend of flavors that we all know and love.
+But while the beef stock base is traditionally made 100% from scratch — a method that is incomparably delicious, yet requires bringing home lots of beef bones and extra veggies plus an extra 2-3 hours of simmering — I’ve tested out a shortcut method using store-bought beef stock as the base for this broth instead.
+And while it wouldn’t be considered authentic, it turns out that this shortcut method still tastes wonderfully rich and delicious and it can be ready to go in as little as 45 minutes.
+Once simmered together with charred onion and ginger, a generous handful of warming spices, a hint of sweetener, plus a heaping pile of fresh herbs as garnish, I’m telling you, this homemade pho recipe is one that you are going to want to make again and again.

 Vietnamese Pho Ingredients:

-Alright, before we get to the actual recipe, let’s chat for a sec about the ingredients.
-To make this pho soup recipe, you will need:
+Alright, before we get to the actual recipe below, here are a few quick notes about the ingredients you will need to make this pho soup recipe…

-Steak, chicken, pork or shrimp: If you choose to use steak, chicken or pork, it will need to be super-thinly sliced in order to cook quickly in the broth.
-To do this, I recommend popping the protein in the freezer for about 45-60 minutes, then slicing it against the grain as thinly as possible.
-(Alternately, you can ask the butcher to thinly slice your meat for you, or add pre-cooked meat to your soup.)
-Or if you choose to use shrimp, just be sure that it is peeled with the tails on or off.
+Steak: Pho bo is traditionally made with thinly sliced steak that is cooked in the simmering broth in each individual serving bowl.
+In order to very thinly slice the steak, I recommend popping the steak in the freezer for about 45-60 minutes, then slicing it against the grain as thinly as possible.
+(Alternately, you can ask the butcher to thinly slice your steak for you, or add pre-cooked steak to your soup.)